tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.boundaries.evefile module, providing the facade for an eveH5 file.
 Currently, the basic idea is to inherit from the ``File`` entity and extend it accordingly, adding behaviour.

-.. admonition:: Points to discuss further (without claiming to be complete)
+As per :numref:`Fig. %s <fig-uml_evefile_boundaries_evefile>`, the ``EveFile`` class inherits from the ``File`` class of the entities subpackage.
+Reading (loading) an eveH5 file will result in calling out to :meth:`eveH5.HDF5File.read`, followed by mapping the eveH5 contents to the data model.
+Additionally, for eveH5 v7 and below, datasets for detector channels that have been redefined within one scan and scans using MPSKIP are mapped to the respective datasets accordingly.
+Last but not least, the corresponding SCML (and setup description, where applicable) are loaded and the metadata contained therein mapped to the metadata of the corresponding datasets.

+Some comments (not discussions any more, though):

 * Metadata from SCML file

   There is more information available from the SCML file (and the measurement station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
-How to map this to the respective metadata classes?
-Shall this be done here, or rather in the dataset subpackage?
-An argument in favour of the latter would be to keep up with the distinction HDF5/SCML.

-    * Information on the individual devices

-      Is there somewhere (*e.g.* in the SCML file) more information on the individual devices, such as the exact type and manufacturer for commercial devices?
-This might be relevant in terms of traceability of changes in the setup.

-      Looks like as of now there is no such information stored anywhere.
-It might be rather straight-forward to expand the SCML schema for this purpose, not affecting the GUI or engine (both do not care about this information).
+This information needs to be mapped to the respective metadata classes (and those classes be extended accordingly).
+This mapping will take place here, as per schema of the functional and technical layers, the ``evefile`` subpackage depends on the ``scan`` subpackage.

 eveH5 module (resource)